gin-gonic/gin/README.md

 as well as specifying which proxies (or direct clients) you trust to specify one of these headers.

-The `TrustedProxies` slice on your `gin.Engine` specifes network addresses or network CIDRs from where clients which their request headers related to client IP can be trusted.
+Use function `SetTrustedProxies()` on your `gin.Engine` to specify network addresses or network CIDRs from where clients which their request headers related to client IP can be trusted.
 They can be IPv4 addresses, IPv4 CIDRs, IPv6 addresses or IPv6 CIDRs.

+**Attention:** Gin trust all proxies by default if you don't specify a trusted proxy using the function above, **this is NOT safe**.
+At the same time, if you don't use any proxy, you can disable this feature by using `Engine.SetTrustedProxies(nil)`, then `Context.ClientIP()` will return the remote address directly to avoid some unnecessary computation.

 ```go
 import (